rxxxx26/Pavement-Texture-Monocular-Depth-Estimation/README.md

 # Pavement-Texture-Monocular-Depth-Estimation

-This project is qualified for participation in the "National Pioneer Cup on Intelligent Computing – Shandong University of Science and Technology Selection.
+This project is qualified for participation in the **"National Pioneer Cup on Intelligent Computing – Shandong University of Science and Technology Selection."**

 Monocular depth estimation of asphalt pavement texture using GAN and pretrained Depth-Anything-V2.
 Includes data preprocessing, augmentation, dual-branch generator, multi-loss optimization, and evaluation.